eric-s-s/dice-tables/README.md

 #CHANGES

+There are several major changes:

+- Modules and classes  and methods got renamed. see the dictionary at the bottom.
+There are new classes
+- DiceTable.__init__() now takes arguments.
+The class method DiceTable.new() creates an empty table.
+- DiceTable and its parent AdditiveEvents are no longer responsible for obtaining any but the most basic information.
+- All the calculations and information are now done by EventsInformation and EventsCalculations
+- Aside from the above two classes, every other object is now a child of IntegerEvents.
+- Dice classes no longer have "tuple_list()" method.
+They use the same "get_dict()" method that all IntegerEvents use

+The following modules and classes have been renamed.

+- longintmath.py: baseevents.py
+- dicestats.py: dieevents.py, dicetable.py
+- tableinfo.py: eventsinfo.py
+- LongIntTable: AdditiveEvents

+The following classes have been added:

+- baseevents.InvalidEventsError
+- dicetable.DiceRecordError
+- baseevents.IntegerEvents
+- dicetable.RichDiceTable
+- eventsinfo.EventsInformation
+- eventsinfo.EventsCalculations

+DiceTable.__init__() now takes two arguments - a dictionary of {event: occurrences}and a list of [(die, number), ]. to create a new table, call the class method DiceTable.new().
+This change allows easy creation of a new dice table from data. new_table = DiceTable(old_table.get_dict(), old_table.get_list()) or new_table = DiceTable(stored_dict, stored_dice_list).
+To create a DiceTable with no dice, use DiceTable.new().

 The base class of DiceTable is now called AdditiveEvents and not LongIntTable.
-The module longintmath.py is renamed baseevents.py.
 If any IntegerEvents events is instantiated in a way that would cause bugs, it raises an error; the same is true for any dice.

-AdditiveEvents.combine/remove take any IntegerEvents as an argument whereas LongIntTable.add/remove took a list of tuples as an argument.
+AdditiveEvents.combine/remove take any IntegerEvents as an argument whereas LongIntTable.add/remove took a list of tuples as an argument. the methods for getting basic information from LongIntTable are now in EventsInformation.  mean() and stddev() are part of EventsCalculations object.
+These objects work on ANY kind of IntegerEvents, not just DiceTable.

+all of tableinfo was rewritten as objects. although they are deprecated, the following still exist as wrapper functions for those objects:

+- events_range
+- format_number
+- full_table_string
+- graph_pts
+- graph_pts_overflow
+- mean
+- percentage_axes
+- percentage_points
+- safe_true_div
+- stats
+- stddev

+the new objects are:

+- NumberFormatter
+- EventsInformation
+- EventsCalculations

+for details, see their headings in the README.

+For output:
+stats() now shows tiny percentages, and if infinite, shows 'Infinity'.
+Any exponent between 10 and -10 has that extraneous zero removed: '1.2e+05' is now '1.2e+5'.

 Any subclass of ProtoDie no longer has the .tuple_list() method.
 It has been replaced by the .get_dict() method which returns a dictionary and not a list of tuples.

-scinote and graph_pts were re-written as objects: NumberFormatter and GraphDataGenerator.
-Two functions, format_number and graph_pts, are wrapper functions for these objects.

-For output: The string for StrongDie now puts parentheses around the multiplier. stats() now shows tiny percentages.
-Any exponent between 10 and -10 has that extraneous zero removed: '1.2e+05' is now '1.2e+5'.
+The string for StrongDie now puts parentheses around the multiplier.

-Several AdditiveEvents class methods were changed to properties.
-Here are all the original methods and their changes.
-You should be able to copy and paste this.

 ```